"Che casino!": Italy's mess dismays business

 Another industrial boss spoke of shifting business abroad.

-With a public debt of 2 trillion euros and its history of anemic growth rates, the euro zone’s third biggest economy - whose borrowing costs spiraled almost out of control at the end of 2011 - can hardly afford a prolonged limbo as manufacturers with a record of export success struggle for competitiveness.
+With a public debt of 2 trillion euros and its history of anaemic growth rates, the euro zone’s third biggest economy - whose borrowing costs spiralled almost out of control at the end of 2011 - can hardly afford a prolonged limbo as manufacturers with a record of export success struggle for competitiveness.

 “We are very concerned about the uncertainty and apparent ungovernability,” said Silvio Pietro Angori, chief executive of Pininfarina, which has designed Ferrari sportscars since 1950.